davixdedem/StarlinuX/README.md

 <!-- PRIVACY POLICY -->
 ## Privacy Policy<br>

-Pi Starlink is dedicated to safeguarding your privacy.
+StarlinuX is dedicated to safeguarding your privacy.
 This Privacy Policy outlines how we handle your personal information when you use our mobile application (*com.magix.pistarlink*).<br>

 **Information We Collect**<br>